onikupuni/onikupuni/about/README.md

 ## Special thanks

 This site is the fork of the last year's [Prague Blockchain Week](https://pragueblockchainweek.cz) event calendar.
-Special thanks to [Josef Jelacic](https://twitter.com/josefjelacic) for allowing us to reuse [his codebase](https://github.com/josefJ/PragueBlockchainWeek).
+Special thanks to [Josef Jelacic](https://twitter.com/josefjelacic) for allowing us to reuse [his codebase](https://github.com/josefJ/PragueBlockchainWeek) and [Carlos E. Salazar](https://twitter.com/cesalazar) of [Berlin Blockchain Week](https://github.com/cesalazar/berlinblockchainweek) which Josef forked from.

 We also would like to thank [DevCon5 team](https://devcon.org) for selecting Osaka for DevCon5.
 We are thrilled to welcome you and all the guests from around the world!